 The Council includes:

-Michael Moynahan (Deputy Chair) of Wellington has a long association with literature and a 25-year career in publishing.
+Michael Moynahan (Chair) of Wellington has a long association with literature and a 25-year career in publishing.
 He helped develop the Auckland Readers and Writers Festival and was the inaugural Chair of its trust board.
 Michael chaired the Publishers and Booksellers Associations of New Zealand and was a member of the New Zealand Book Council.
 He was also CEO of Harper Collins (Australia, New Zealand and India), CEO of Random House India, and Managing Director and Chairman of Random House New Zealand.

 Professor Taiarahia Black, of Ngāi Tūhoe, Ngāti Tūwharetoa and Te Whānau a Apanui descent, is a senior staff member at Te Whare Wānanga o Awanuiarangi in Whakatane.
 A Foundation Fellow (external) of Massey University, Palmerston North, Professor Black is an internationally known expert in Māori language revitalisation and reclamation.